Posts

 To read more, take a look at the full article here.

-For further information, see our Songs and Stories event listing, as well as this KPBS video report.
-Finally, there’s also a photo album for each performance.
+For further information, see this KPBS video report.
+There’s also a photo album for each performance.

 San Diego Troubadour Link